- 1 Contributing

 Empty AutoSave file on start-up: You will be prompted to empty the AutoSave file on startup.

-Delimiter between each text block: The selected separator will be inserted between each block of text that is saved.
+Delimiter 1 between each block: This is the first separator will be inserted between each block of text that is saved.

 AutoSave file location: Enter a valid location to store the AutoSave text file, or click the “/” button to select one.